jayinai/kaggle-regression/README.md

 * Kaggle - Deep Learning
 * Kaggle - Miscellaneous

-Hope the compilation can lend you a lense to the past.
+Hope the compilation can save you some efforts and offer you some insights